 While most surgeries won't require crate rest for your cat, if they underwent orthopedic surgery, part of our recovery will involve a strict limit on their movements.

 Make sure that your pet's crate is large enough to allow your fur baby to stand up and turn around.
 You may need to purchase a larger crate if your cat has a plastic cone or e-collar to prevent licking.
-Don’t forget to make sure that your kitty has plenty of room for their water and food dishes.
+Don’t forget to make sure that your kitty has plenty of room for its water and food dishes.
 Spills can make your pet's crate a wet and uncomfortable place to spend time, and cause bandages to become wet and soiled.

 Cage rest can be difficult for cats and boredom may set in.
 Ask your vet whether limited periods outside the cage for gentle play and interaction are possible.